temporalio/documentation/docs-src/cli/operator/cluster/health.md

 ---
 id: health
-title: temporal operator health
+title: temporal operator cluster health
 sidebar_label: health
 description: Checks the health of the Frontend Service.
 tags:
     - cli
 ---

 The `temporal operator cluster health` command checks the health of the [Frontend Service](/concepts/what-is-a-frontend-service).